nhjschulz/cfsm/README.md

 that fits to the current Mario personality.

-In real applications you have to make a decision what to do during cyclic processing and event signaling.
+In real applications you have to make a decision what to do during cyclic processing or event signaling.
 Our Mario model is event driven.
 That's why the transition logic and action where placed into the event operation handler.
 If your logic follows a polling model, you likely implement this in the processing operation instead.